 Press the 123 key in the bottom left corner of your keyboard in the app, and the Return key appears in the bottom right.

 6. Give your Instagram Stories a longer life

 Posts to your story are only there for 24 hours.
-But if have a story that deserves more time, you can use Stories Highlights.
+But if you have a story that deserves more time, you can use Stories Highlights.
 This feature allows you to save stories together in the same space on your profile page.
-Give it a cover photo and a name, and it will display as its own Story on your profile page.
+Give it a cover photo and a name, and it will display its Story on your profile page.

 7. Get traffic to an external website

 As we mentioned above, the only place clickable URLs are allowed is in the single Website box in your bio within your Instagram profile.
 (Check the most recent updates to Instagram Business Accounts to see if this is still a valid statement.
 Things are fluid!)
 Use your photo captions to encourage visits to your profile to get that link.
-Update that URL often to point to your newest blog post, product, or offer.
+Update that URL often to highlight your newest blog post, product, or offer.

 8. Construct a narrative for your brand